-Due to the upcoming Labor Day holiday observance, orders placed on or after 08/30 though 09/01 will be delayed an additional 2 business days.
+Due to CM Store maintenance, orders placed between 09/25 (12:00pm PST) – 09/30 will not be shipped until 10/01.
 We appreciate your business and apologize for any inconvenience this may cause.

 The selected product is currently out of stock.

 |I/O Panel||USB 3.0 x 2 with standard internal header|